Tails for Anarchists

 What is HTTPS?

 Virtually all websites today use HTTPS — the S stands for "secure" (e.g., https://www.anarsec.guide).
 If you try to visit a website without https:// in the Tor Browser, you will receive a warning before proceeding.
-If you see http:// instead of https:// in front of a website's address, it means that all intermediaries after relay #3 of the Tor network know what you are exchanging with the website (including your credentials).
+If you see http:// instead of https:// in front of a website's address, it means that all intermediaries after the exit relay of the Tor network know what you are exchanging with the website (including your credentials).
 HTTPS means that the digital record of what you do on the site you are visiting is protected by an encryption key that belongs to the site.
-Intermediaries after relay #3 will know that you are visiting riseup.net, for example, but they will not have access to your emails and passwords, nor will they know if you are checking your emails or reading a random page on the site.
+Intermediaries after the exit relay will know that you are visiting riseup.net, for example, but they will not have access to your emails and passwords, nor will they know if you are checking your emails or reading a random page on the site.
 A small padlock appears to the left of the site address when you are using HTTPS.

 If there's a yellow warning on the padlock, it means that some elements on the page you're viewing are not encrypted (they use HTTP), which could reveal the exact page or allow intermediaries to partially modify the page.
 By default, the Tor Browser uses HTTPS-Only Mode to prevent users from visiting HTTP sites.